heliorrfreitas/python_exercises/README.md

 Python track: https://exercism.io/tracks/python

 ### Testing
 The web site gives a test script for each problem.
-To run the tests you run the program like you would run a simple python file in a terminal.
-Just type ```python test.py``` and it should give you some feedback.
+To run the tests you will need to install ```pytest``` if you do not have it installed.Then type ```python3 -m pytest test_script.py``` and it should give you some feedback.
+I am using python 3 to do the exercises.